mvysny/vaadin-on-kotlin/vok-security/README.md

 These rules are quite simple and cover only the basic authorization needs.
 You can simply define more complex rules as a Kotlin code in the `View.enter()` which is invoked on navigation to that particular view.
+For Vaadin 10, simply check the rules in the `BeforeEnterObserver.beforeEnter()` function.

-For example, the View checks e.g. whether given user has the right to see particular record or a document.
+For example, the View may check e.g. whether given user has the right to see particular record or a document.
 If not, [AccessRejectedException](src/main/kotlin/com/github/vok/security/AccessRejectedException.kt) must be simply thrown.
 The exception is then caught by the Vaadin exception handler and either an error notification "access rejected" should be shown (Vaadin 8), or